odewahn/dds-field-guide/codebase.md

 Here are the key version control systems:

-* [git](http://git-scm.com/).
+* [Git](http://git-scm.com/).
 "Git is a [free and open source](http://git-scm.com/about/free-and-open-source) distributed version control system designed to handle everything from small to very large projects with speed and efficiency."
-* [mercurial](http://mercurial.selenic.com/).
+* [Mercurial](http://mercurial.selenic.com/).
 "Mercurial is a free, distributed source control management tool.
 It efficiently handles projects of any size and offers an easy and intuitive interface."

 Hosting services provide a central point where you can manage and store all your code repositories.
 In addition to raw code storage, they usually offer features like issue tracking, collaborator management, and other process-oriented services.

 The following table lists hosting services managed by a 3rd party.
 The pricing model is typically based on a block of repositories for a monthly fee.

+// Will this render properly as a table and not a list?

 * [GitHub](https://github.com/).
 One of the largest and most successful Git hosting services.
 * [BitBucket](https://bitbucket.org/).
 [Atlassian](https://www.atlassian.com/)'s Git hosting solution.
 * [GitLab.com](https://www.gitlab.com/).
 A hosting service based on the popular open source project GitLab HQ.
 * [Gitorious](https://gitorious.org/).
 Similar to GitLab, a hosted version of an open source tool that you can install and maintain yourself.

-These are services that you can install and manage in your own environment.
+These are services that you can install and manage in your own environment:

 * [GitLab](https://github.com/gitlabhq/gitlabhq).
 "Project management and code hosting application."
 * [Gitosis](https://github.com/tv42/gitosis). "software for hosting Git repositories"